Benjfrench/Backend/README.md

 4. Configure your .env file by making sure all fields match the fields you are using on mysql.
 This includes DB_NAME, DB_USER (should default to root), DB_PASSWORD, DB_HOST, DB_PORT and PORT.
 Current .env file contains placeholder password.
 Make sure to create a .gitignore file and include the .env file if pushing to a public repo, to protect the security of the password.

-5. Make sure cors is configured correctly when setting up with front end, to ensure communication between both servers.
+5. Make sure cors is configured correctly when setting up with front end, to ensure communication between both services.

 6. Start the server
     npm run start